Dara-Da-Dara/learntechpython/gen_ai/day3handson/llm_evaluation_full_md.md

 # LLM Evaluation Metrics and Python Code Explained

-This Markdown file combines a detailed explanation of evaluation metrics for LLMs with line-by-line explanation of the Python code.
+This Markdown file combines a detailed explanation of evaluation metrics for LLMs with line-by-line explanation of the Python code, including the example usage explanation.

 ---